rpgreview/papersandpaychecks/pnp.md

 | 16m/round	| +4		|
 | etc		| etc		|

 For a long jump, a horizontal move, the distance is equal to the result in metres.
 At the midpoint of the jump, the character will have a vertical height of equal to one-quarter of the horizontal distance.
-For a high jump, a verticle move, the distance jumped is equal to one quarter of the result in meters.
+For a high jump, a vertical move, the distance jumped is equal to one quarter of the result in meters.

 This table and description can also be used for characters who find themselves in an unexpected aerial velocity.
 "Jumping" sometimes is not entirely voluntary.